fluxcd/flux/site/standalone/setup.md

 If it _did_ work, you will need to make it a more permanent arrangement.
 Back in that shell, create a configmap for the cluster.
-To make sure the configmap is created in the namespace of the flux or weave deployment, the namespace is set explicitly:
+To make sure the configmap is created in the namespace of the Flux or weave deployment, the namespace is set explicitly:

 ```sh